 How can you prevent injury from fireworks?

-• Have a bucket of water available nearby
+- Have a hose or bucket of water available nearby.

 If you are burned and need non-emergent medical care, please call 918-579-4580.